-City-wide, single family residents and homeowners were more likely to use outdoor facilities (67%) than multi-family residents or renters (58%).
-Concentrated areas of multi-family housing are found in the central Bellevue neighborhoods, as well as Downtown and areas adjacent, along with Bridle Trails.
+City-wide, single family residents and homeowners were more likely to use outdoor facilities (68%) than multi-family residents or renters (57%).
+Concentrated areas of multi-family housing are found in the central Bellevue neighborhoods, along with Bridle Trails.
 Multi-family housing does not always have dedicated parks facilities for residents.
 In addition, there is greater density around multi-family housing.
 When feasible, park facilities should be located close to multi-family housing, particularly in areas with access gaps noted later in this level of service section.

-In regard to age, respondents 45-54 were most likely to use outdoor facilities (77%) compared to respondents 18-30 (56%) and 65 and older (58%).
+In regard to age, respondents 45-54 were most likely to use outdoor facilities (77%) compared to respondents 18-30 (52%) and 65 and older (59%).
 These factors should be monitored to hone in on participation trends.